pinetree27/pinetree27.github.io/_posts/2024-12-29-mechanisms-of-love-2.md

 ---
 layout: post
-title: "mechanisms of love 2"
+title: "Mechanisms of love 2"
 tags: mechanisms of love; a nameless desire; all of us strangers
 ---
 <i>Contains spoilers for the movies “Where are you going, habibi?”
 (Iben), “Weekend” (Haigh), “All of Us Strangers” (Haigh).</i>